Nothing in cart

 After your ply has been glued to the front face, sand off any burrs.
 An oscillating multi tool, like the Renovator, is ideal for this.

+Next we get to add the corner mould (or corner trim) to the front face.
 In the photo below the cupboard is sitting on its side to also show the bottom edge.

 The corner mould is added to any corner that will have a side sheet added.
 It has one lip that sits over the front face and the mould gets a couple of staples to hold it to the side of the frame.
 No glue used here yet.
 The other lip of the corner mould will Later allow the side sheet to slip into position.